plausible/docs/docs/file-downloads-tracking.md

 Click on a particular file URL to filter the dashboard by those clicks only and get the full overview of that specific file.

-## Which file formats are tracked?
+## Which file types are tracked?

-Our "**File Downloads Tracking**" captures a file download event each time a link is clicked with a document, presentation, text file, compressed file, video, audio or other common file format.
-These file types are tracked by default:
+Our "**File Downloads Tracking**" captures a file download event each time a link is clicked with a document, presentation, text file, compressed file, video, audio or other common file type.
+Both internal and external files downloads are tracked.
+These file extensions are tracked by default:

 `.pdf`, `.xlsx`, `.docx`, `.txt`, `.rtf`, `.csv`, `.exe`, `.key`, `.pps`, `.ppt`, `.pptx`, `.7z`, `.pkg`, `.rar`, `.gz`, `.zip`, `.avi`, `.mov`, `.mp4`, `.mpeg`, `.wmv`, `.midi`, `.mp3`, `.wav`, `.wma`

-Both internal and external files downloads are tracked.

-## What if I want to track a file format that you don't support by default?
+## What if I want to track a different file type?

 You can also specify a custom list of file types to track with a `file-types` attribute tag.
-With this, you can also track other downloads not present in the default list.
+With this, you can track other downloads not present in the default list.
 Say you only want to track `.js` and `.py` files, you can use a snippet like this:

 ```html
 <script defer file-types="js,py" data-domain="yourdomain.com" src="https://plausible.io/js/script.file-downloads.js"></script>
 ```

-Using the `file-types` attribute will override the default list and only the custom file-type downloads will be tracked.
+Using the `file-types` attribute will override our default list and only your custom file type downloads will be tracked.